Opening times: 24 hours

 - Maybank Horizon Visa Signature (1 visit per S$1,000+ transaction posted to the card, limited to once every 3 months.
 See our review)

-- OCBC Voyage Visa Infinite (complimentary unlimited access, including one guest, see our review)
+- OCBC Voyage Visa Infinite (complimentary unlimited access for primary and supplementary cardholders only, see our review)

 Access through these schemes and cards is limited to 3 hours, with complimentary access for children under 2 (accompanied by an adult).